Configure Email Notifications¶

 You need the Object ID of the user or shared mailbox that will send emails:

-- Navigate to Azure Portal > Microsoft Entra ID > Users
+- Go to Azure Portal > Microsoft Entra ID > Users.

-Tip: You can create a dedicated shared mailbox like
+You can create a dedicated shared mailbox like apprequest-noreply@yourdomain.com for this purpose.

 - Under Email Notifications: